talhabuyukkose/CollectionSolutionsDocument/endpoints.md

 | :--- | :--- | :--- |
 | `guid` | `string` | **Required** |

 If the given guid is valid, it returns all the activities that match this guid.
+(Such as CREATE, CALL_AUTO, CALL_INBOUND, CALL_MANUAL, CALL_TRANSFER, CALL_CLOSE, ACT_MOVE, MEMO, SMS, EMAIL, PUSH, IVN)
 If this guid does not exist, it gives not found message with statusCode: 400.

 #### Request